Ships Passenger Lists

 Motorized Ship RMS Victora Circa 1904

 Welcome to the Nanaimo Family History Society (NFHS) Passenger Lists Indexing Project.
 The manifests of ships arriving at Canadian Ports listing passengers have been preserved on microfilm at Library and Archives Canada.Indexing of passenger arrivals at Quebec Ports (Montreal is included in the Port of Quebec) for the period July 31, 1903 to 1October 13, 1910 has been completed by NFHS members.
 An additional eight arrivals prior to this period are also included.We finished the indexing project in June of 2013.
 With other indexes becoming available on-line we made the decision to not index any further manifests.
+Since the completion of this project the microfilm is stored at the local Nanaimo Church of Jesus Christ of Latter Day Saints – Family History Centre (LDS FHC) and can be viewed at their centre.

 What are the Passenger Lists